th3w1zard1/PyKotor/wiki/NSS-Shared-Functions-Other-Functions.md

 - `342.
 GetLevelByPosition`
 - A creature can have up to three classes.
 This function determines the
-- creature's class level based on nClass Position.
+- creature's class level based on nClass [position](MDL-MDX-File-Format#node-header).
 - - nClassPosition: 1, 2 or 3
 - - oCreature
 - - Returns 0 if oCreature does not have a class in nClassPosition